luis-moguea/react-videogames-dashboard/README.md

 ## Features

 - Mobile and desktop designs
-- dark and light mode
+- Dark and light mode
-- Filtering games by platform
+- Filter games by platform
-- Filtering games by genre
+- Filter games by genre
 - Search specific games through the form

 ## Technologies